 If your SEO strategy is not strong, chances are your audience won’t notice your website.
 Most of the traffic never goes past the first page of search results.
 Hence, it is essential to rank higher and be in the first few results.
 This guide will equip you with everything you need to know to explode your ranks.

 1. Understand your Target Audience

 This is the first and most important step in SEO strategy.
 You must understand your target audience thoroughly and also how they use search engines.
 This is because search engines work to bring the most relevant results to the users.
 So your website must meet the exact requirements of the users to get listed when they search for something.

 For example, let’s assume that you are selling clothes for toddlers.
 Your target audience should be people who have become parents in the past 3 years.
-This can be done by looking at people’s marital status, age and their interests.
-Think about what they may be searching for, and optimise your content accordingly.
+This can be done by looking at people’s marital status, age, and interests.
+Think about what they may be searching for, and optimize your content accordingly.

 2. Conduct Keyword Research

 Once you’ve figured out your target audience, you can start researching relevant keywords.
 This will show you which words or phrases people generally use to search for websites like yours.

 Keywords allow you to target the people who have the highest chances of converting.